CloudDataPalina/modern-data-platform/module_3_nosql/README.md

 - JSON catalog data successfully imported into MongoDB
 - MongoDB database and collection validated
 - Index created on the type field
-- Aggregation and analytical queries executed on semi-structured document data
+- Aggregation queries and analytical operations executed on semi-structured MongoDB data
 - Selected fields exported from MongoDB into CSV format